arunbaby0/arunbaby.com/_ai_agents/0003-prompt-engineering-for-agents.md

 *   **The Pipeline:** `CI/CD for Prompts`.
 When you merge a PR changing the prompt, an automated test suite runs the 50 inputs and reports if the score dropped.

 ### 4.3 Automated Optimization (DSPy)
-This is the frontier (Day 29 topic, but worth mentioning).
+This is the frontier of rigorous evaluation (often using frameworks like DSPy).
 **DSPy** (Stanford) is a framework that abstracts prompts away.
 You write the "Signature" (Input: Question, Output: Answer), and an **Optimizer** algorithm treats the prompt as a set of weights.
 It iterates, rewriting the prompt automatically, observing the metric, and converging on the optimal phrasing ("Think in Hindi then translate", etc.) that humans might never guess.

 ---